Risk management

 The Comprehensive Risk Control and Management System, a key element in the Iberdrola Group’s operation

-The System is designed in accordance with international best practices.
-Specifically, it is based on the control framework defined by COSO (Committee of Sponsoring Organizations of the Treadway Commission) and is structured in line with the Three Lines Model published by the Institute of Internal Auditors.
-The System integrates, under a common methodology and taxonomy, all mechanisms, specific actions and control frameworks developed in relation to risks.
+The System is designed in accordance with best international practices in corporate risk control and management.
+Specifically, it is based on the methodological control framework defined by COSO (Committee of Sponsoring Organizations of the Treadway Commission) and is

 Iberdrola's Comprehensive Risk Control and Management System Values